stateless-solutions/litepaper/README.md

 # Introduction

-Stateless is a verification protocol that provides trustless standards for transporting data between decentralized networks and offchain environments.
-By developing robust verification models and distributing them through open-source software (OSS) and service providers, we enhance security for application developers and their users.
-Stateless ensures secure, reliable data interactions through real-time dispute resolution and data integrity verification, addressing critical vulnerabilities in decentralized applications with minimal changes to existing codebases.
+Stateless is a risk management protocol and analytics platform designed to mitigate the vulnerabilities associated with offchain data interactions and computation in blockchain, AI, and DeCompute networks.
+By enabling secure, reliable, and transparent data flows between decentralized applications (dApps), networks, and data providers with a framework for data verification, risk analysis, and settlement, Stateless addresses critical vulnerabilities in decentralized networks with minimal changes to existing codebases.

 # Problem Statement

-The design patterns encouraged by the current Ethereum Execution API and other decentralized APIs which have taken inspiration from Ethereum have attack vectors that exist in situations of compromised operational trust between an application interface acting as a data consumer and an independent data provider.
-Should that operational trust be compromised, these attacks **cannot currently be mitigated** in real-time and **cannot be detected historically** in an audit of event logs.
-Proposed solutions such as light clients provide long-term, cryptographic approaches to address these issues.
-However, they are not near-term applicable, leaving applications and users currently exposed to risks.
+Decentralized applications (dApps) rely extensively on third-party data and offchain computations, but these interactions lack robust verification standards and log-level traceability.
+This absence leaves stakeholders, including users and developers, vulnerable to various risks, such as data manipulation, service degradation, and financial loss, with no reliable way to verify or measure the integrity of the data they consume.

+Current execution design patterns, like those in the Ethereum Execution API and similar decentralized data interfaces, expose critical vulnerabilities when the trust between data consumers (applications) and data providers (RPC nodes, indexers, GPUs/AI models, etc.) is compromised.
+In these cases, malicious behavior, self-dealing, and poor-quality service are challenging to mitigate in real time and nearly impossible to detect and quantify through retrospective audits.
+While cryptographic solutions like light clients provide long-term methods for data verification, they are not feasible for immediate implementation across decentralized networks.

+Traditional approaches to data verification—whether hardware-based, like embedding public/private key pairs or using trusted execution environments (TEEs), or software-based, such as consensus mechanisms and validity proofs—are often impractical or insufficient.
+Hardware methods can impose permissioning constraints and require specialized equipment vulnerable to hacks, while software solutions can be too resource-intensive for real-time operations.

 ## Risks to Applications and Consumers